teooko/Transferable/readme.md

 # Transferable

-This is a tool used to navigate a local pc, and upload/download files from it.
+This is a tool used to navigate a pc from a local network, and upload/download files from it.

 # How to use